kelvinn44/FED-Assignment-1/README.md

 ### Acknowledgements

-- I received inspiration for this project from https://www.edsheeran.com/
+- I received inspiration for this project from https://www.edsheeran.com/ and https://5sos.com/